Degrees and Certifications:

 - 12 Minor Exams, Labs, & Projects 40% 4 Major

-Most of your assignments will be given to in a paper form but will also be available in an electronic format on canvas if you are absent or need to get missing assignments.
+Most of your assignments will be given in paper form but will also be available in an electronic format on canvas if you are absent or need to get missing assignments.
 You will be keeping an interactive binder notebook to show evidence of learning.
 It is important that you get used to having much of your work online.
 All assignments will be turned in with picture format on Canvas.
 When you go to college, many classes you take will require you to download work and submit much of your work online.

 General Guidelines for Assignments:

 Assignments must be turned in on time.
 You should only turn in COMPLETE assignments.
 Please do not turn in partially completed work.
 You are expected to have your assignment ready to turn in when you enter the classroom.
 In case an absence (planned or unplanned) please check your class calendar on canvas or speak with me to get the work you might miss.
 You are still responsible to complete all work that is missed.
 If you miss class on a lab day it is your responsibility to get the data from your group on that day.
 You are still required to complete the pre-lab, complete the data analysis and turn the finished product in.
 All work for a unit must be completed before the unit exam.
 Late or missing work from the prior unit will not be accepted after the unit exam has been taken.
 It is okay if you work in study groups (preferably virtual google meets), but ALL ANSWERS & ALL NOTES MUST BE YOUR OWN!
 In general, labs and projects will not be accepted late.
 Independent learning will be checked frequently but randomly throughout the week.
 You will accumulate points for these activities for the grading period if they are done on time and show appropriate effort and reflect learning.
 While these activities might represent a small portion of your overall average they are the most important part of your learning.
-You have the chance to use these learning opportunities such that you will be able to do well on quizzes, labs, projects and tests.
+You have the chance to use these learning opportunities such that you will be able to do well on quizzes, labs, projects, and tests.
 Please trust me and trust the process—you cannot skip any of this work and expect to earn an A or B in this class.
-We will be using class time to clear up misconceptions, model difficult processes and apply your learning.
+We will be using class time to clear up misconceptions, model difficult processes, and apply your learning.
 If you come to class unprepared, you will be frustrated with the process because you will not understand the concepts well enough to engage with the material.
 Independent learning activities will include homework assignments, notes from chapter assignments, notes from assigned videos, vocabulary practice, and other assignments.
 It is very important that you are studying your notes and vocabulary daily to ensure learning and comprehension is happening.

 Some quizzes are announced ahead of time (on your calendar) and will cover material you should have read, work we have done in class or something that we worked on in lab.
 Some quizzes will not be announced ahead of time and may be used to assess whether you have mastered important concepts that we have been working on in class.
 Consequently, it is important to try to manage your time and not get behind.
 It is also helpful to frequently review your prior work!
-Quizzes may be short answer, multiple choice or a free response question.
+Quizzes may be short answer, multiple choice, or a free response question.
 If you are absent and miss a quiz, expect to take it on the day you return to class unless you have made other arrangements with me ahead of time.
 If you are absent on a quiz day, please expect a quiz that is in a different format than the one given while you were out.

 It is important that you keep up with your assignments and work on studying a little bit each day.
 There is too much information for you to try to “cram” all of your studying into a few hours before the exam.
-If you try to do the “cramming” method, you will hurt yourself in the long run because you will be unable to remember the material long term (i.e. for Unit Exams or the AP exam in May).
+If you try to do the “cramming” method, you will hurt yourself in the long run because you will be unable to remember the material long-term (i.e. for Unit Exams or the AP exam in May).
 You will be more likely to retain information if you review and study your notes and materials a little every day!
 Exams are composed of questions that mirror what you will see on the STAAR EOC Biology exam.
 Many questions will present you with data &/or experiments that you have not seen before and you will be expected to apply the information you have learned in class.
 In other words, simply memorizing information from the textbook or notes will not be the most productive study method!
 You must understand the material in order to apply the concepts and or evaluate new material.
 Expect each exam to be comprehensive (i.e. contain material previously learned in class).
 Most of the exam will consist of material for that particular unit but will often contain questions from previous units.
 Exams will be taken during the period and should be completed prior to the end of class with time be limited just as it is on the STAAR EOC Biology exam.
 Exam questions will be based on class notes, assignments, labs, and the textbook.
 All exams will be analyzed upon completion.
 Directions for the analysis will be given to you after your first unit exam.
 Analysis of errors on your exam are an important learning tool and will help you reflect on your performance and help you decide what concepts need further review.
 If you are absent on the day of an exam, you should expect to take the test on the day you return to class.
-If you have extenuating circumstances you are expected to make arrangements with me ahead of time.
-If you have questions or do not understand something please ask. 😊
+If you have extenuating circumstances, you are expected to make arrangements with me ahead of time.
+If you have questions or do not understand something please ask.